CodecoolGlobal/tech-interview-workbook-silviurdr/docs/module_oop.md

 #### How does HashMap work?
 #### Why is it important for keys in a map to have an immutable type?
 (Consider String for example.)

+String, Integer and other wrapper classes are natural candidates for HashMap key.
+String is most frequently used key because String is immutable, final and overrides equals() and hashCode() methods.
+Other wrapper classes also share similar properties.

+Immutability is required in order to prevent changes on fields used to calculate hashCode because if the key object returns different hashCode during insertion and retrieval, then it won't be possible to get the object from the HashMap.
+Immutability is required as it offers other advantages, like thread-safety; if you can keep your hashCode the same by only making certains fields final, then you go for that as well.
+Since equals() and hashCode() method are used during retrieval of value object from HashMap, it's important that the key object correctly overrides these methods.

 ### Other

 #### What is a garbage collector, in a nutshell?

+**Garbage Collection** in Java is a process by which the programs perform memory management automatically.
+The Garbage Collector(GC) finds the unused objects and deletes them to reclaim the memory.
+In Java, dynamic memory allocation of objects is achieved using the new operator that uses some memory and the memory remains allocated until there are references for the use of the object.

+When there are no references to an object, it is assumed to be no longer needed, and the memory occupied by the object can be reclaimed.
+There is no explicit need to destroy an object as Java handles the de-allocation automatically.

 ## Programming paradigms

 ### Procedural

 #### What is casting?
 What is the difference between up vs downcasting?

+Casting is taking and Object of one particular type and "turning it into" another Object type.
+Up-casting is casting to a supertype, while downcasting is casting to a subtype.
+Upcasting and downcasting gives us advantages, like Polymorphipsm or grouping by different objects.
+We can treat an object of a child class type to be as an object of its parent class type.
+This is called upcasting.
+Now, anytime an object of parent class type is type cast into a child class type, it is called downcast.

 #### Which order should we catch the exceptions?
 Why?

+When catching exceptions, you want to always catch the most specific first and then the most generic.
+If the first catch matches the exception, it executes, if it doesn't, the next one is tried ad so on until one is matched or none are.

 ### Object-oriented